 We took the trip individually but now there’s this tour (from July to October) which offers you the hassle-free organized version, hotel transfers included:

 There are plenty of beaches to choose from on Contadora Island.
 The one we picked was Playa Cacique on the island’s south side.
 Playa Cacique offered a very generous stretch of powdery sand in the morning that got smaller by the hour.

 And as the beach became narrower, it became more peaceful.
 The water is calm and shallow, just perfect for families with young children.
 It’s very clear too, just look at how it passed the I-can-see-my-toes-test – and I’m 5’10” (1.78 m) tall.

 What we didn’t expect, was to find all these yachts and small boats to anchor here, nor the quads that came to deliver them.
 Then again, it couldn’t spoil the fun.
 We enjoyed lunch at the hotel restaurant which appeared to be included in the package we had booked.

 The location of the Pearl Islands, in the Golf of Panama, protects them from the rough Pacific and makes them a safe place for humpback whales, dolphins and other marine life.

-Taking a sailing or catamaran trip from Isla Contadora Panama is an adventure not to be missed.
+Taking a sailing or catamaran trip around Isla Contadora Panama is an adventure not to be missed.
 Humpback whales come to the waters around Las Perlas to breed.
 The best time of year to spot them is from June to October, although you might find some whales during the other months as well (with the exception of April and May).
 The freckled pan tropical spotted dolphin will probably tag along, swimming alongside the boat just out of curiosity.
 Three other dolphin species call these waters their home but they’re a bit more shy.